tc39/proposal-temporal/docs/now.md

 The `Temporal.Now` object has several methods which give information about the current time and date.

+> **NOTE:** Because these methods return the current time, the return value will likely be different every time they are called.
+If you need to use the same value in more than one place, save the return value in a variable.

+> **NOTE**: These methods allow for up to nanosecond accuracy, but browsers and other environments may limit the accuracy for security reasons.

 ## Methods

 ### Temporal.Now.**zonedDateTimeISO**(_timeZone_: object | string = Temporal.Now.timeZone()) : Temporal.ZonedDateTime